tetrateio/authservice-go/e2e/legacy/README.md

-# Keycloak e2e tests
+# Legacy e2e tests

+The legacy e2e test suite has a configuration that is compatible with the old authservice, and contains tests that validate that the current authservice can be used as a drop-in replacement for the old one.

-The Keycloak e2e test suite contains tests that use the Keycloak OIDC provider.
+The test suite contains tests that use the Keycloak OIDC provider.
 A Keycloak instance is deployed and configured in the Docker environment as the backend OIDC provider.